WILLIAM TELLS: BLOG SERIES

 - Microsoft Licensing Specialist: Microsoft 365 and Dynamics 365 Licensing

 - Microsoft Licensing Specialist: Open, Open Value, MPSA, Select Plus and Enterprise Agreement

 - Microsoft Licensing Solutions Specialist: Small and Medium-sized Busines & Large Organisations

 - Microsoft Licensing Solutions Expert: Small and Medium-sized Business & Large Organisations

 It might not be traditional rock and roll: there are no groupies, gate-crashed parties and only knowing what town you’re in by checking a fan’s tour t-shirt.

-But there is the satisfaction and pride in knowing we can really effect Business Changing IT through our Plan, Build, Run methodology – we Plan by understanding your organisation’s needs and aligning the correct technology using the most appropriate licences, we Build by delivering and deploying the solution and help Run with on-going account management, tailored managed service provision and licence lifecycle management.
+But there is the satisfaction and pride in knowing we can really effect Business Changing IT through our Plan, Build, Run methodology – we Plan by understanding your organisation’s needs and aligning the correct technology using the most appropriate licences, we Build by delivering and deploying the solution, and help Run with on-going account management, tailored managed service provision and license lifecycle management.

 Want to know more about our Licensing Review Service?
 Email William at William.Nelson@848.co or call 01785 847366